Jorval/learn-to-git/README.md

 hopefully this means it also pushing works now with the same key.<br />
 OK that look fine. pushing now worked. i deleted my selfgenerated sshkey again from github because iam sure its only using the one from gitkraken.<br />
 will check the config for further learning. again atom with Git-Plus is awesome, its real fun to work with these tools.

+OK, deleting the selfgenratedkey was dump it uses this one for pushing. i re-added it and now it works fine again. learning git is great, esp. making mistakes ;) no mistakes no progress right?!